 - Our focus thus far has been on regulating markets to correct market failures.
 However, might there also be a role for the government to be involved in production of a good or service? - If so, it is likely that the government acts as a monopolist, so that the same pricing strategies discussed earlier apply here as well. - Examples where the government acts as a monopolist include mail delivery and public transportation. - What are the tradeoffs faced when deciding to produce a good or service using the public versus private sector? - We've already discussed the possibility of regulated natural monopolies.
 Thus, a privately owned monopoly can be regulated. - What about efficiency?
-Are public firms less efficient than private firms? - What motivates private sector firms to do better? - Do all private sector firms face these incentives? - For example, what incentives does a regulated natural monopoly have to reduce costs? - Do public sector firms face the same incentives? - Are goals clear cut? - If objectives are complex, so that difficult to align objectives with profits, public provision may make sense. - Consider the examples from the NY Times article showing how the incentives given to employees affect their decisions
+Are public firms less efficient than private firms? - What motivates private sector firms to do better? - Do all private sector firms face these incentives? - For example, what incentives does a regulated natural monopoly have to reduce costs? - Do public sector firms face the same incentives? - o Are goals clear cut? - If objectives are complex, so that difficult to align objectives with profits, public provision may make sense.

-- What objectives might a government-run monopoly have? - Possibilities include - Maximizing quantity and/or quality of service - Ensuring equitable distribution of services - Minimizing costs - Maximizing revenues - Consider, for example, the article on British Petroleum. - What were its objectives when it was a state-owned company? - How did a focus on profit maximization change BP? - Note that achieving all these goals simultaneously will not be possible.
-For example, maximizing revenue would require setting a price higher than marginal cost, so that quantity of service could be higher. - One way to balance these competing interests is through price discrimination: charging different prices to different sets of consumers. - The article on utilities in California considers whether private or public organizations are better able to manage risk. - Public sector organizations may also be constrained by limits on what they are allowed to do. - Finally, consider differences in the incentives faced by government and firms.
+- What objectives might a government-run monopoly have? - o Possibilities include - Maximizing quantity and/or quality of service - Ensuring equitable distribution of services - Minimizing costs - Maximizing revenues - Note that achieving all these goals simultaneously will not be possible.
+For example, maximizing revenue would require setting a price higher than marginal cost, so that quantity of service could be higher. - One way to balance these competing interests is through price discrimination: charging different prices to different sets of consumers. - The article on utilities in California considers whether private or public organizations are better able to manage risk. - Public sector organizations may also be constrained by limits on what they are allowed to do. - Consider, for example, limits faced by the U.S. Post Office - Finally, consider differences in the incentives faced by government and firms.
 Incentives to minimize costs come not from competition, but from voters, in the case of government agencies.